- Why would I consider weight loss surgery in Mexico?

 - Are the facilities clean and modern like those in the U.S.?

-Our hospitals are modern and state-of-the-art.
-Our hospitals maintain the highest standards of cleanliness and efficiency.
-Most patients mention that our hospitals are much cleaner than those they visit in their hometown.
+BariatricPal Hospital MX is a modern and state-of-the-art.
+Our hospital maintain the highest standards of cleanliness and efficiency.
+Most patients mention that our hospital is much cleaner than those they visit in their hometown.

 - What bougie size does the doctor use?